LSBUSGP/Briefs/README.md

 ![Image of old coins](http://projectbritain.com/money/images/coins.jpg "Old money")

-The following files must be packaged in your Unity package.
+You must include the following in your Unity package:

 1. required scripts and assets
 2. example scene files and test assets